La POEM by Vonda Norwood

 “Let me tell you something, no one will ever have as much cooperation as I shall give.
 Friday, I’ll be walking, and you’ll have to eat a cheeseburger.

 “And, a tablespoon of sour cream.”

 Irma Gutierrez never dedicated herself to learning much about veganism.
-She’s powerwalking from Don’s room and trying to recall quotes she read online thirteen-years ago.
+The vegetarian is power walking from Don’s room and trying to recall quotes she read online thirteen-years ago.
 “He hates that crap.”
 She giggles and then she halts and presses her palm to her forehead.
 Sara’s behind a counter.
-She smiles at Irma and gives her a thumbs up.
-The vegetarian nods to the nurse who’s a Second Lieutenant in the U.S. army.
-She then resumes her forward striding, while smiling and planning how to slowly reintroduce animal products into her diet.
+She smiles at Irma and gives her a thumbs-up.
+Irma nods to Nurse Sara who’s a Second Lieutenant in the U.S. army.
+She then resumes her forward striding, while smiling and planning how to slowly reintroduce meat into her diet.

 Meanwhile, the medical center is on the corner of two main avenues.
 Its front entrance faces six lanes, three heading north and three heading south.
-Traffic is heavy and steadily clearing all intersections at thirty-five MPH.
-Across six lanes is a diner where in the parking lot, Sergeant Ginger Johnson is sitting in a patrol car gazing at traffic from her side window.
+Traffic is heavy and steadily clearing all intersections at thirty-five-MPH.
+Across six lanes is the Miami Family Diner where in the parking lot, Sergeant Ginger Johnson is sitting in a patrol car.
+She’s studying the traffic from her side window.
 In the passenger seat, a young man who is writing an article about women cheating their way into workplaces meant for men, is interviewing her.
 “Your name reminds me of a stripper.
 You should think about changing it to a real name like, Gloria.”